Mind the Gap: Detecting Cluster Exits for Robust Local Density-Based Score Normalization in Anomalous Sound Detection: Results and discussion

 \subsection{Effect of cluster exit detection}

-\Cref{fig:scaling_ablation} illustrates the effect of cluster exit detection on the sensitivity of \ac{ldn} to the neighborhood size $K$.
+\Cref{fig:scaling_ablation} further illustrates the effect of cluster exit detection on the sensitivity of \ac{ldn} to the neighborhood size $K$.
 Across all embedding models, \ac{ced} markedly stabilizes performance for both plain \ac{ldn} and \ac{ldn}+\ac{varmin}.
 Whereas baseline performance typically peaks at $K\in{1,2}$ and degrades for larger neighborhoods, \ac{ced} enables robust performance across a wide range of $K$, with optimal values shifting to $K\in{16,32,64}$.
-This effect is more pronounced without \ac{varmin}, underscoring the role of \ac{ced} in preserving locality during neighborhood expansion.
+This effect is more pronounced without \ac{varmin}.
+Since \ac{varmin} already compensates for part of the variability introduced by imperfect local-density estimates, the additional gains obtained from \ac{ced} are naturally smaller when both methods are combined.
 Large fixed neighborhoods alone do not yield similar gains, indicating that improvements stem from adaptive truncation rather than from increasing $K$ itself.

 Quantitative gains are summarized in \cref{tab:perf} and broken down per dataset in \cref{tab:delta_dataset}.
 Although global averages are moderate, improvements exhibit a clear structure across datasets.
-No systematic gains are observed on DCASE2020, consistent with its homogeneous data distribution and lack of domain shifts, where machine settings and environmental conditions do not induce pronounced attribute-dependent subclusters.
+No systematic gains are observed on DCASE2020, consistent with its homogeneous data distribution and absence of explicit domain shifts, which reduce opportunities for pronounced local sub-cluster structure.
 In contrast, on DCASE2022–2025, \ac{ced} improves performance for at least 4 out of 5 embedding models, with average gains up to $+0.32\%$ and peak single-split improvements reaching $+1.39\%$ (DCASE2023).
 Without \ac{varmin}, improvements are frequently statistically significant.
 With \ac{varmin}, gains are smaller but remain structured on DCASE2022–2025, with peaks up to $+1.12\%$ (DCASE2023).
 Overall, these results indicate that adaptive locality preservation is particularly beneficial under heterogeneous local structure.